Sparse matrix linear models for structured high-throughput data: Results

 \subsection{Environmental screening simulations}

 We simulated data modeled after an environmental screening study \citep{woodruff2011environmental} using mass spectrometry.
 The study measured environmental chemical concentrations in pregnant women across various demographics in several tissues.
 We simulated data from 100 chemicals, each measured in 10 tissues for 108 women.
 The tissues, chemicals, and each unique combination of tissues and chemicals were encoded in the $Z$ matrix.
+That is, the $Z$ matrix is comprised of an intercept, 100 dummy variables for the chemicals, 10 dummy variables for the tissues, and $100 \times 10 = 1000$ dummy variables for the unique chemical-tissue combinations:

-We then simulated an $X$ matrix with 19 continuous demographic covariates drawn from the standard normal distribution.
+We then simulated an $X$ matrix with 19 continuous demographic covariates drawn from the standard normal distribution, and included an intercept.
 For each tissue, 1/4 of the chemicals, 1/2 of the demographic covariates, and 1/8 of the interactions between chemicals/tissues and demographics, we simulated effects drawn from a Normal(0, 2) distribution.
+This was done similarly to how we generated the main effects and interactions in Section \ref{sec:scaling_times}.
+In this case, the demographic effects correspond to the row main effects, and the element-wise sum of the tissue and chemical effects correspond to the column effects.
 Errors were drawn from Normal(0, 3).
+We used FISTA with backtracking to estimate the main and interaction effects.
 The receiver operating characteristic (ROC) curves in Figure \ref{fig:enviro_chem} compare the performance of L$_1$-penalized matrix linear models (MLM) to the conventional approach of running a univariate linear model for each chemical and tissue combination.